Tuxedo-Cat101/Bayraktar/README.md

 Team Members: Connor, Teagan, Logan(Logiebear)

-Instructions: Before running, ensure pandas is installed by running the following prompt(without the parantheses) in the Visual Studio terminal:
+Instructions: Before running, ensure pandas and pygame is installed by running the following prompt(without the parantheses) in the Visual Studio    terminal:
-                "pip install pandas"
-              Turn on the drone, wait for a flashing yellow light on said drone, then connect your device to the drone.
+                "pip install pandas" and "pip install pygame" Turn on the drone, wait for a flashing yellow light on said drone, then connect your device to the drone.
               Run the code
               Running the code should automatically connect the drone, you should get two tabs to pop-up, the pygame and camera feed.